-As a team on the course, we believe that making and applying performance with social and political objectives has the potential to have a significant impact on the lives of individuals and communities.
-We use performance as a tool to explore the world, raise awareness, educate, empower and instigate real and lasting change.
+At Royal Birmingham Conservatoire we believe that creating theatre with social and political objectives can have a significant impact on the lives of individuals and communities.
+We use performance as a tool to explore the world, raise awareness, educate, empower, and instigate real and lasting change.

 The course is partnered with Birmingham Repertory Theatre, one of the UK's leading production theatres, which gives you fantastic opportunities to engage with The REP's facilities, productions and participation programmes.
-We also have strong ongoing relationships with the Old Rep and its burgeoning community and outreach programme, and MAC, as a major provider of new work for young people and community groups.
-Other key partners include Geese theatre [the UK’s leading prison theatre company] Big Brum one of the most highly rated TIE Companies, Women and Theatre, Stans Café and the Playhouse.
+We also have strong ongoing relationships with the Old Rep and its burgeoning community and outreach programme, and the mac, as a major provider of new work for young people and community groups.
+Other key partners include Geese theatre (the UK’s leading prison theatre company) Big Brum, Safeside, Women and Theatre, Stans Café and the Playhouse.

 The course embraces students from a wide variety of performance backgrounds and actively encourages you to develop your own areas of interest and practice.
 Recent students have included spoken word artists, musicians/singers, dancers and those with interests as diverse as puppetry and arts administration.
 If you are passionate about the power of theatre, and you want to make your voice heard, this is definitely a course to consider.

-Many students have gone on to work with one of the 50 small-scale and independent theatre companies in Birmingham, or elsewhere around the world, or to develop new companies, or pursue freelance work within Applied Theatre .
-Others have gone into other creative fields, or teaching or found that the skills they have gained at BCU are transferrable across a wide range of work.
+Many students have gone on to work with one of the 50 small-scale and independent theatre companies in Birmingham, or elsewhere around the world, or to develop new companies, or pursue freelance work within Applied Theatre.
+Others have gone into other creative fields, or teaching or found that the skills they have gained on the course are transferrable across a wide range of work.